thderoo/ChattierGPT-UI/README.md

 ChattierGPT has a simple and complete interface, offering a compromise between what the official OpenAI chat interface allows and the advanced options of the developer API.

+This tool is still in beta, bug reports and improvements are welcome!

 ## How to use

 ### Windows